 Roman Chamomile Oil

-The oil is nervine and has a positive effect on the nervous system.
+The oil is a nervine and has a positive effect on the nervous system.
 This can help with emotional triggers during alcohol withdrawal, helping reduce irritability and anger.

 There are a number of ways to use the essential oils mentioned above to help alleviate withdrawal symptoms.
 Some of the most effective ones include internal use, aromatherapy, an essential oil bath, and topical application.